MrRobotMan/mass-renamer/help.md

 - `Title` - Change All Selected Files To Title Case.
 - `Sentence` - Change all selected files to sentence case.
 - `Snake` - Change_all_selected_files_to_snake_case_while_keeping_all_other_case_information_the_same.
-- `Roman` - Convert Roman Numerals to upper of lower case.
-For example, if you had a file called "Beethoven's niNTH syMPHONY part iii", you might want to use Title Case to format the filename, but this would impact the "iii".
-Use this control to handle the Roman Numeral element.
-This can be buggy.

 Exceptions: You can also enter a list of "exceptions", separated by semicolons.
 So for example if you entered PDF;doc then any occurrence of pdf (or PDF, Pdf, etc) would be converted to upper-case, and every occurrence of DOC (or DoC) would become doc.